The Woodruff Library's Elizabeth Long Atwood Undergraduate Research Award recognizes Emory College undergraduate students in all disciplines who:

 - allow library staff to display their research project for public viewing following receipt of the Undergraduate Research Award

-An evaluation panel comprised of Emory University faculty and librarians will focus primarily on the evidence of the applicant's research strategy, process, and personal learning, as summarized in an essay.
-Expectations for achievement will be commensurate with the applicant's class year and the requirements of the discipline.
-See more on award criteria below.
+An evaluation panel comprised of Emory University librarians will focus primarily on the evidence of the applicant's research strategy, process, and personal learning, as summarized in the research essay.
+(Expectations for achievement will be commensurate with the applicant's class year and the requirements of the discipline.
+See more on award criteria below.)

-Applications will be submitted through Blackboard (see below) and must include the following:
+Applications will be submitted through the student application form and must include the following:

 - A 500-750 word essay describing your research strategies and use of library tools and resources.
-(See essay tips.)
+(See Research Essay tips.)

-If you have any questions or to report issues enrolling in the Blackboard site, please contact the committee at: RESEARCHAWARD@LISTSERV.CC.EMORY.EDU
+If you have any questions or to report issues with the forms, please contact the committee

 Submissions will be judged based on how well they demonstrate the following:

-- Sophistication, originality and/or unusual depth or breadth in the use of library collections, including, but not limited to, printed resources, databases, primary resources, and materials in all media;
+- Sophistication, originality and/or unusual depth or breadth in the use of library collections, including, but not limited to, printed resources, databases and other secondary resources, primary resources, and materials in all media;

 - Exceptional ability to locate, select, evaluate, and synthesize library resources and to use them in the creation of a project that shows originality and/or has the potential to lead to original research in the future; and